IamAndelib/Auto-blue-light-filter/README.md

 # Test with specific temperature
 hypr-py-light test 4500

-# Run as background daemon
+# Run as a background daemon
 hypr-py-light
 ```